 Still, Manilall’s language signals why the state pushed for the agreement.
 He told the court Matlala had evidence that could help bring "high-ranking officials" to justice.

-A plea deal can change the shape of a corruption case because it narrows one fight and expands another.
+A plea deal can change the shape of a corruption case because it narrows one fight and expands another, a dynamic also seen in the John Bolton guilty plea.
 Prosecutors no longer need to prove Matlala’s guilt if the plea is accepted.
 They can instead use his testimony to test allegations against others.

 The before-and-after is stark: